jmazzitelli/kiali/design/KEPS/namespace-discovery/proposal.md

 # Solution

 Provide a new list of "discovery selectors" in the same way that [Istio itself has discovery selectors](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig).
-Kiali will not attempt to use the Istio Discovery Selectors, but it will be configurable using the same kind of selector mechanism.
-Kiali will have a new config option `deployment.discovery_selectors` that, when specified, will be used to limit what namespaces Kiali will access.
+Kiali will re-use the Istio Discovery Selectors it retrieves from the control plane's `istio` ConfigMap.
+Kiali will also have a new config option `deployment.discovery_selectors` that, when specified, will be used instead of the control plane's Istio Discovery Selectors to limit what namespaces Kiali will access.
 It will support an array of [Kubernetes equality-based and set-based selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) just like Istio Discovery Selectors.
 For example:
 ```yaml
 spec:
   deployment: